lipupini/lipupini/README.md

 ## The Name

-"Lipupini" is a "word formed by combining other words" (portmanteau), and "lipu pini" in this context translates to "past document" in [Toki Pona core](https://zrajm.github.io/toki-pona-syllabics/dictionary/).
+"Lipupini" is a word formed by combining other words (portmanteau), and "lipu pini" in this context translates to "past document" in [Toki Pona core](https://zrajm.github.io/toki-pona-syllabics/dictionary/).
 Lipupini is for organizing computer files like images, videos, sounds and writings that you might want to display under your domain on the Internet.

 ## Demo

 Here is what it can look like so far: https://lipupini-demo.dup.bz/@example

-Though ActivityPub implementation is currently limited, the demo is searchable in the Fediverse `@example@lipupini-demo.dup.bz`
+Though ActivityPub implementation is currently limited, the demo is searchable in properly-configured Fediverse clients `@example@lipupini-demo.dup.bz`

 **NOTE:** Please use [activitypub.academy](https://activitypub.academy) Mastondon server for testing, as this is a test server.